Education &

 Although we want everyone who is able to come experience Yerkes in-person, we understand that this may not always be possible.
 We are able to accommodate some requests for at-school observing and activities for schools in southern Wisconsin that are unable to come to Yerkes, and virtual visits for others around Wisconsin and the United States.
 We are also able to accommodate some requests for school science fairs, STEM nights, and other festivals or events.

 Even if you can’t make it to Williams Bay, we can’t wait to share our history and science with you!
-Please reach out for more details about costs and scheduling a virtual visit.

 * Required fields